How to Reduce Waste + Live a Greener Lifestyle

 BYOB

 A reuseable water bottle is something everyone should have-- it also helps remind you to stay hydrated throughout the day, and you can bring your filtered water from home!
-(TIP: Never drink water that has been sitting in your waterbottle for more than 24 hours-- feed that water to your plants, and then wash your bottle thoroughly with a bottle brush [dishwasher doesn't cut it]).
+(PSA: try not to drink that has been sitting in your waterbottle for more than 24 hours-- feed that water to your plants, and then wash your bottle thoroughly with a bottle brush

 For packing lunch— this bowl for meals and this silverware set (has chopsticks too!) will have you being the coolest, eco-friendliest kid on the block!